arbitrarily/poe-regex/README.md

-# Path of Exile Regen Collection
+# Path of Exile Regex Collection
 A collection of Path of Exile regex usable in search fields in game.

 ---